 On a walking holiday there is no better way to bring an area to life than by reading.
-On the tours we often read aloud short passages from books relating to the areas we are travelling in, and people appreciate the extra colour this adds to the walk.
+On the tours we often read aloud short passages from books relating to the areas in which we are travelling, and people appreciate the extra colour this adds to the walk.
 The following is a selection of fictional and non-fictional novels set in the regions of the tours and some are general background reading which you may enjoy:

 A Tuscan Harvest, The Palio of Siena, Lucca, Volterra and the Island of Elba, Northern Tuscany & Ravenna and Medieval Umbria

 A beautiful autobiographical account of Isobel’s hard-won acceptance into the tempestuous, warm-hearted and proudly independent community of Montalcino.
 The locals’ passion for home grown wine and Tuscan cuisine, for football and ancient traditions and festivals is intertwined with the fascinating history of this medieval town.

 War in Val d’Orcia – An Italian War Diary 1943-1944 - Iris Origo